Sol Orwell: Philanthropy

 Orwell has also hosted a Sausage Showdown, with proceeds going to Community Food Centres Canada.

 In 2019, Sol Orwell hosted his "final" Cookie Off in Toronto, raising over $175,000.
 The final tally raised from his food offs came to over $400,000.

 In 2021, Sol Orwell raised over $280,000 for two charities supporting Afghan refugees after United States troops withdrew from Afghanistan.
-The Minister of Immigration, Marco Mendicino, publicly lauded Sol Orwel for his fundraising efforts when discussing Canada's response to the humanitarian crisis.
+The Minister of Immigration, Marco Mendicino, publicly thanked Sol Orwell for his fundraising efforts when discussing Canada's response to the humanitarian crisis.